Edinburgh & Glasgow learn opening URC opponents

 The matches will take place on the weekend of 16-18 September.

-Glasgow's first home game will be against Cardiff the following weekend, with Edinburgh's first away day against Bulls in South Africa.
+Glasgow's first home game will be against Cardiff the following weekend, with Edinburgh's first away match against Bulls in South Africa.

 The Scottish sides will meet on the weekends of 23-26 December and 30 December-1 January.